-Due to a heavy dependency on fossil fuels as energy sources, the State of Hawaii, U.S., has been rushing to integrate large amounts of renewable energy into its utility grid, causing new problems, such as excess energy and instability in the power supply.
-Hitachi has been seeking solutions to this issue through participation in the Japan-U.S. Smart Grid Demonstration Project and through collaborative creation with local partners and volunteers.
+Due to a heavy dependency on fossil fuels as energy sources, the State of Hawaii, U.S., has been rushing to integrate large amounts of renewable energy into its utility grid, causing new trouble, such as excess energy and instability in the power supply.
+Hitachi has been seeking solutions to this challenge through participation in the Japan-U.S. Smart Grid Demonstration Project and through collaborative creation with local partners and volunteers.

 There are many island countries, like Japan, in the world.
-These countries tend to face energy issues, including a heavy dependency on fossil fuels as energy sources.
+These countries tend to face energy challenges, including a heavy dependency on fossil fuels as energy sources.
 In the U.S., Hawaii has been the state with the highest rate of dependency on fossil fuels.
 Including fuel use in vehicles and airplanes, 90% of Hawaii's energy consumption has been reliant on fossil fuels.

 To reduce this dependency, the State of Hawaii has been working toward a goal of supplying 100% of the state's energy through renewable sources by 2045.
-However, as energy output from renewable sources can vary due to changing environmental conditions, integrating large amounts of renewable energy can make the utility grid unstable by creating problems such as increased voltage and fluctuations in frequency.
+However, as energy output from renewable sources can vary due to changing environmental conditions, integrating large amounts of renewable energy can make the utility grid unstable by creating obstacles such as increased voltage and fluctuations in frequency.

 The Japan-U.S. Smart Grid Demonstration Project was launched to address issues that arise with the increased use of renewable energy.
 In 2011, Hitachi started working on the Japan-U.S. Island Grid Project (commonly referred to as the "JUMPSmartMaui") which is being entrusted to the New Energy and Industrial Technology Development Organization (NEDO) in collaboration with partners including the State of Hawaii, Hawaiian Electric Company, Inc., the University of Hawaii, and three U.S. national laboratories.